xquintana/LineHighlighter/README.md

 # Line Highlighter

-_Line Highlighter_ is a _Notepad++_ plugin that highlights lines with different background colors depending on line content.
+_Line Highlighter_ is a _Notepad++_ plugin that highlights lines using different background colors depending on the line content.

 ![Report](/screenshots/highlight.png)

-For example, it can be useful to read log files by standing out lines with specific keywords or data.
+For example, it can help read log files by standing out lines with specific keywords or values.

+This plugin is intended to simulate the highlight feature of [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview)

 ## Usage

 Under __Plugins__ > __Line Highlighter__ there are two commands:
 * __Toggle Highlight__.
 Enables or disables the highlighter for the current document.
 * __Highlight Filter__.
 Shows a dialog to configure the filters of the highlighter.
+There are up to 10 filters available.

 Each filter has two parameters:
-* The string or set of strings that a line must contain in order to be highlighted.
-Different strings must be separated with a semicolon (';')
+* A string that a line must contain in order to be highlighted.
+Filters are case-sensitive.
+Different strings can be specified by separating them with a semicolon (';')
-* The background color of the line.
+* The background color of the highlighter.

-There are up to 10 filters available.

 It is recommended to map a shortcut to the __Toggle Highlight__ command.